-- contact should be determined by the age and developmental stage of the child or young person - don't do something that a child or young person can do for themselves - never engage in inappropriate touching, such as touching of groin, genital areas, buttocks, breasts or any other part of the body that might cause a child or young person distress or embarrassment

-There are a number of principles adults must follow when an activity with children or young people involves physical contact:

-- Staff and volunteers must only use physical contact if their aim is to:

-- develop skills or techniques

-- treat an injury

-- prevent an injury or accident from occurring

-- meet the requirements of football

-- Staff and volunteers must seek to explain the nature and reason for the physical contact to the child or young person, reinforcing the teaching or coaching skill or ensuring they understand the treatment for an injury.
-Unless the situation is an emergency, staff and volunteers must ask the child or young person for permission before touching them.
+- contact should be determined by the age and developmental stage of the child or young person don't do something that a child or young person can do for themselves; - never engage in inappropriate touching, such as touching of groin, genital areas, buttocks, breasts or any other part of the body that might cause a child or young person distress or embarrassment. - There are a number of principles adults must follow when an activity with children or young people involves physical contact: - Staff and volunteers must only use physical contact if their aim is to: - develop skills or techniques - treat an injury - prevent an injury or accident from occurring - meet the requirements of football - Staff and volunteers must seek to explain the nature and reason for the physical contact to the child or young person, reinforcing the teaching or coaching skill or ensuring they understand the treatment for an injury.
+Unless the situation is an emergency, staff and volunteers must ask the child or young person for permission before touching them. - Any form of physical punishment of children or young people is unlawful, as is any form of physical response to misbehaviour.

-- Any form of physical punishment of children or young people is unlawful, as is any form of physical response to misbehaviour - unless it is by way of physical intervention to prevent a child or young person from:
+Any need for physical intervention should only be to prevent a child or young person from:

 - harming themselves

 - harming others

 - damaging property

-It is imperative that staff and volunteers understand and abide by these principles, to ensure the safety of children and young people in their care and to protect their own position as well as the overall reputation of the Irish FA.
+It is imperative that staff and volunteers understand and abide by these principles, to ensure the safety of children and young people in their care.
+Following these guidelines will also protect the coach/volunteers as well as the overall reputation of the Irish FA.

-Appendix 6 Types and Indicators of Abuse
+Appendix 6: Types and Indicators Of Abuse

 There are different types of abuse and a child or young person may suffer more than one of them.
-Co-operating to Safeguard Children (2003) formally recognises four types of abuse:
+Co-operating To Safeguard Children (2017) formally recognises five types of abuse: